alexcu/alexcu.me/README.md

 ## TODOs

+[ ] Lazy load images using Base64 encoded placeholders, fade to loaded on open of modal [ ] Switch to Google CDN for font (faster than shipping) [ ] Fix referral using link with id
+[ ] Reduce size of the research section?
+Perhaps expand it out [ ] Frosted video header of code being written?
-- Fix the scroll view scrollbar showing on iOS on gallery modals
+[ ] Rethink the gallery.
+Vertical to horizontal scrollbar is icky [ ] Fix the scroll view scrollbar showing on iOS on gallery modals

 ## License